krolingo/WeatherTV.widget/README.md

   - Includes a 5-hour forecast with visual icons for quick reference.

 ## Technical Highlights
-- Built with JSX for a clean and modern user interface.
 - Uses asynchronous API calls to dynamically render weather data.
 - Modular and easily customizable for different use cases.